 A continuation of SPA E201.
+Laboratory time is required weekly.

 SPA E251 - Advanced Spanish I (3 credits)

 Prerequisite(s): SPA E202, a foreign language placement test, or permission of the instructor.
 Students who place outside the range designated for this class will not be permitted to take this course for credit.